TomObungu/breakbeat/README.md

 # Breakbeat
-A Vertical Scrolling Rhythm Game (VSRG) similar to osu!mania, written in C++ using the OpenGL specificiation.
+A Vertical Scrolling Rhythm Game (VSRG) similar to osu!mania, written in C++ using the OpenGL specificiation and various other libraries.

 Contains charts converted from osu!mania.